 The sensitive information types (predefined and custom) that were detected in content.

 The Azure Information Protection client version.

 The client operating system version.

 This information is stored in an Azure Log Analytics workspace that your organization owns and can be viewed independently from Azure Information Protection by users who have access rights to this workspace.
 For details, see the Permissions required for Azure Information Protection analytics section.
 For information about managing access to your workspace, see the Manage access to Log Analytics Workspace using Azure permissions section from the Azure documentation.

-Your Azure Log Analytics workspace for Azure Information Protection includes a checkbox for document content matches.
-When you select this checkbox, the actual data that's identified by the sensitive information types or your custom conditions is also collected.
+Your Azure Log Analytics workspace for Azure Information Protection includes a checkbox for also collecting and storing the data that's identified by the sensitive information types or your custom conditions.
 For example, this can include credit card numbers that are found, as well as social security numbers, passport numbers, and bank account numbers.
-If you do not want to collect this data, do not select this checkbox.
+If you do not want to send this additional data, do not select this checkbox.
 If you want most users to send this additional data and a subset of users cannot send it, select the checkbox and configure an advanced client setting in a scoped policy for the subset of users.